zjfong/giffaw/README.md

 	- Skim this explanation of AJAX using jQuery: http://www.sitepoint.com/use-jquerys-ajax-function/
 	- Pay extra attention to the example.
 Think about what you would change to GET the data you want from the URL you want.

-4. Start playing in your base.js file.
-You want an Ajax call to fire when your page has loaded, so you won't be putting your ajax in an `$().on('click'`!
+4. Start playing in your scripts/app.js file.
+You want an Ajax call to fire when your page has loaded, so you won't be putting your ajax in an `$().on('click')`!
 	- Don't try to do everything at once!
 First try to log the data to the console!
 Then work on logging specific data you want.
 What do you need to get the gifs to actually load on the page?
 There is a bunch of stuff in this data object, and this is actually not a trivial question.
 	- Once you narrowed that down, THEN you want to build functions that generate HTML Strings.
 	- First log those strings to the console, and make sure they look like you think they should.
 THEN append them into the DOM!
-	- Don't forget about your friend the javaScript 'debugger' keyword. https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger

 5. Can you bonus?
-Get a little search box to make a different AJAX call to the search URL.
+Get the input box to make a different AJAX call to the search URL.
 	- Does a search box button have a default action?
 What do we want do with that?
 	- Are we just appending more and more gifs to the dom?
 Do we need to clear previous gifs before loading more?
 	- OMG are you making a one page app using AJAX like a boss?